bitfragment/digstud/09-intro.md

 ## Studies in genre

 * Genre in, e.g.:
-    - Literature ✳︎
+    - Literature︎
-    - Film and television ✳︎
+    - Film and television︎
         + [The History of Film](http://www.historyshots.com/film)
         + [Genealogy of Prime Time Television](http://www.historyshots.com/TV/)
     - Music
         + [Genealogy of Pop & Rock Music](http://www.historyshots.com/Rockmusic/)
-* "Internal" criterion: genre as form ✳︎
+1. "Internal" criterion: genre as form︎
-    - A pattern or structure
+    - A pattern or structure, perhaps including a dominant content element (theme)
+    - Description of individual artifact
-* External criterion: genre as metadata ✳︎
+2. External criterion: genre as metadata︎
     - A *common* pattern or structure
     - Grouping and classification
     * <q>Using large teams of people specially trained to watch movies, Netflix deconstructed Hollywood.
 They paid people to watch films and tag them with all kinds of metadata.</q>  {% cite madrigal_how_2014 --file 09-intro %}